timnboys/documentation/Docs/integrator3/installupgrade_guide/newwordpress4.md

 ### Gather Requirements

-To complete the installation of the Kayako Fusion plugin, you will need to have the following information:
+To complete the installation of the Wordpress plugin, you will need to have the following information:

 * **FTP Credentials** - you will need to upload files to your server
 * **Integrator 3 Access Details** - you will need an administrator account in Integrator 3 that has API access to the core application.
 To find out about setting this up, please see [Creating an API Admin in Integrator 3](integrator3/howtoguides/createi3apiadmin.md).